* Stocks soft after S&P suffers biggest loss since April

 By Wayne Cole

-The recovery was also broad based with 10 out of the 13 sub-indices pointing to improvement from the previous month.
+The recovery was also broad based with 10 out of the 13 sub-indicies pointing to improvement from the previous month.

-The survey added to evidence that Beijing's stimulus efforts were gaining traction, and followed news that growth in the United States had rebounded from a winter lull.
+The survey added to evidence that Beijing’s stimulus efforts were gaining traction in the world’s second largest economy, and followed news that growth in the United States had rebounded from a winter lull.

-The losses in Asia were modest compared to the 1.88 percent drop in the Dow, or the S&P 500's 2 percent fall.
+And losses in the region were modest compared to the 1.88 percent drop in the Dow, or the S&P 500’s 2 percent fall.

-Some had blamed the sell off on data showing that U.S. labour costs recorded their biggest gain in more than 5-1/2 years and stoking speculation the Federal Reserve could raise interest rates sooner than previously thought.
+Some had blamed the swoon on data showing that U.S. labour costs recorded their biggest gain in more than 5-1/2 years and stoking speculation the Federal Reserve could raise interest rates sooner than previously thought.

-But, after an initial wobble, Fed funds futures <0#FF:> edged higher on Friday as investors pared back chances of an earlier hike.
+But, after an initial wobble, Fed funds futures <0#FF:> were edging higher on Friday and paring back the probability of an earlier hike.

-Likewise, yields on two-year Treasury paper dropped back to 54 basis points, having been as high as 59 basis points on Wednesday.
+Likewise, yields on two-year Treasury paper had dropped back to 54 basis points having been as high as 59 basis points on Wednesday.